-To add to my earlier post on the BudgetTraveller of the best cheapest hostels and hotels in Oslo and how to enjoy Oslo on a budget, I am excited to have Norwegian food blogger, Elin Reitehaug from the Taste of Slow blog onboard today to share her favourite cheap eats from Oslo.
+To add to my earlier post on the BudgetTraveller of the best cheapest hostels and hotels in Oslo and how to enjoy Oslo on a budget, I am excited to have Norwegian food blogger, Elin Reitehaug from the Taste of Slow blog onboard today to share her best restaurants in Oslo that are budget friendly.
 God appetitt!

-Note– Below we’ve created a Google Map of all the cheap eats listed below.
+Note– Below we’ve created a Google Map of all the cheap eats is Oslo listed below.

 1. United Bakeries